Who gets CF?

 - a 25% chance of that child neither having CF nor being a carrier.

 In Australia 1 in 2,500 babies is born with CF, about one every four days.
-About 1 in 25 Australians carry the CF gene change – that’s 1 million people – and most are unaware that they are carriers.
+About 1 in 25 Australians carry the CF gene change – that’s one million people – and most are unaware that they are carriers.
 Because carriers of CF are unaffected and show no symptoms, it is hard for them to understand that there is a 25% chance that they can give birth to a baby with CF.